gaurvivek/orgmanage/README.md

 # OrgManage
-To organization employee tasks and view reports using react application
+Organization employee tasks and view reports using react application

 This is a open project to manage organization employees.

 # Login
 Use below login credentials
-Email: hruday@gmail.com
+* Email: hruday@gmail.com
-Password: hruday123
+* Password: hruday123

 # Features
 1. React js application